John Dill Robertson: 1921 Supreme Court of Illinois decision

 Litigation occurred in 1921, which greatly weakened the authority of the Health Commissioner of Chicago.
-The litigation ultimately saw a writ of habeas corpus declared by the Supreme Court of Illinois, which declared that Robertson and epidemiologist Herman Bundesen had been unlawfully restraining a woman, Jennie Barmore, of her liberty by preventing her from leaving her home amid suspicions that she was a carrier of typhoid.
+The lawsuit was raised by Jennie Barmore, who was being forcefully quarantined as an asymptomatic carrier of typhoid at the orders of Robertson and health commission epidemiologist Herman Bundesen.
+The qaurantine was upheld.
 Clarence Darrow had been the lawyer representing Barmore.
-The court found that the health commissioner lacked much authority, since the city had no board of health (as authorized by the state), but instead had itself established a Department of Health.
+However, the court also found that the health commissioner lacked much authority, since the city had no board of health (as authorized by the state), but instead had itself established a Department of Health.
 The court decided that the Chicago City Council had no authority to delegate to the Department of Health authority equivalent to what the state would allow them to grant a board of health.
 Consequently top health official of Chicago would have weakened authority until a board of health was created in Chicago in 1932.